Home / Restoration

 Floodplain Reconnection

 CEERP restoration is predicated on floodplain reconnection.
-Approaches include breaching levees, removing or improving culverts and tidegates, and otherwise improving connectivity between the river and the floodplain.
+Approaches include levee removal, lowering, or breaching, removing or improving culverts and tidegates, and otherwise improving connectivity between the river and the floodplain.

 Channel Excavation and Grading

-Channel excavation and floodplain grading facilitate access and create a complex and resilient foundation for natural processes to create and maintain wetland habitats.
+Channel excavation and floodplain grading facilitate both physical and ecological connectivity.
+This can provide a complex and resilient foundation for natural processes to create and support wetland habitats, while allowing for channel evolution and plant community succession.

 Invasive Species Removal

 Reed canary grass, purple loosestrife, and yellow flag iris are among the several invasive plant species in the Columbia River Estuary.
-CEERP restoration projects work to remove invasive species and promote a diversity of native plants, increasing wetland habitat capacity.
+CEERP restoration projects work to remove invasive species and promote a diversity of native plants, enhancing wetland habitat.

 Native Plant Revegetation

-To complement other restoration measures or existing native plant communities, our restoration projects revegetate restored areas with seeds, young plants, stakes, and young trees and shrubs.
+Complementary to other restoration measures and to existing native plant communities, our restoration projects revegetate with native seeds, stakes, and young plants.

-Woody debris placement in estuary restoration, like stream restoration, is thought to enhance habitat complexity and the juvenile salmon food web, supporting biodiversity and stabilizing sediment to foster a more resilient ecosystem.
-CEERP researchers are actively studying the benefits of this approach in tidally influenced tributaries and estuaries.
+Large wood placement in estuary restoration, like stream restoration, is thought to enhance habitat complexity and the juvenile salmon food web, supporting biodiversity and the ecosystem.
+CEERP researchers are actively studying the benefits of this approach in tidally influenced tributaries and the estuary.

 Featured Projects